 We know that several sites like LinkedIn or Facebook and many others, have their own internal searching capabilities.

-In most cases, these search capabilities are well segmented and operate on specific fields.
-For example, in LinkedIn you can search profiles with a defined role or in a specific company.
+In most cases, these search capabilities are well-segmented and operate on specific fields.
+For example, on LinkedIn you can search profiles with a defined role or in a specific company.

-This is very effective because they can read directly in the internal databases, but the coverage is often limited due to performance restrictions.
+This is very effective because they can read directly from the internal databases, but the coverage is often limited due to performance restrictions.

 Internal search limitations